 Because Cyclospora is so difficult to eradicate, your tour operator has a responsibility to ensure that they adequately investigate the supply lines of every hotel they offer as part of an all-inclusive package holiday, ensuring that they aren't just reliable, but are supplying produce that is fit for human consumption.

-TUI is responsible for making such provisions due to a section of The Package Travel Regulations 1992 that says that they must take reasonable steps to prevent you from coming to harm on holiday, including any services provided to you under your contract with them.
-This includes any third party suppliers that your hotel might use to provide you with all-inclusive meals and drinks.
+TUI is responsible for supplying safe holidays due to a section of The Package Travel and Linked Travel Arrangements Regulations 2018 that implies that they must properly perform your holiday arrangements.
+This included any services provided to you under your contract with them including the food served at all-inclusive hotels .
+This duty includes a responsibility third party suppliers that your hotel might use to provide you with all-inclusive meals and drinks.

-If they fail to do this, they could be seen as being in breach of contract, which is why you are able to pursue a compensation claim against them if you're sick on holiday.
+If they fail to ensure your food served is safe, they could be seen as being in breach of contract, which is why you are able to pursue a compensation claim against them if you're sick on holiday.

 If you have reason to believe that you have contracted Cyclospora, notably if you exhibit stomach illness symptoms while staying at a hotel in an area known to be affected by Cyclospora outbreaks, it's advisable to notify your holiday rep and hotelier.
 They should be able to make the necessary provisions, but it's advisable to see a medical practitioner.

 It is our experience that Cyclospora only tends to be diagnosed when unsuspecting holiday-makers return to the UK.
 Stool samples seem to be rarely tested for the bug in Mexico.